MIT-REALM/franka_joint_velocity_controller/README.md

-# Collaborative Manipulation using Force-Sensitive Barrier Functions
+# Joint-space velocity controller for Franka